|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Despite having been exiled by the Athenians, Xenophon sent his sons to fight at the second Battle of Mantinea (Μαντίνεια, in Arcadia, Peloponnese) in 362 BC, at which Athens sided with Sparta against Thebes.

-Not much is known of Diodorus except that he served in the Athenian cavalry at Mantinea, apparently without much distinction, and that he later named a son after his brother (Gryllus was also the name of his paternal grandfather), but he must have achieved fame at least by association with his brother and father.
+Not much is known of Diodoros except that he served in the Athenian cavalry at Mantinea, apparently without much distinction, and that he later named a son after his brother (Gryllos was also the name of his paternal grandfather), but he must have achieved fame at least by association with his brother and father.

-It has been suggested by some modern historians that the statues of Gryllus and Diodorus were made by Lykios of Eleutherai, son of Myron, based on inscriptions found on the Acropolis (possibly Roman copies), concerning dedications made by Athenian knights (see illustrations and photo below).
+It has been suggested by some modern historians that the statues of Gryllos and Diodoros were made by Lykios of Eleutherai, son of Myron, based on inscriptions found on the Acropolis, concerning dedications made by Athenian knights (see illustrations and photo below).
 It has further been suggested that the sculptures originally depicted the mythical Dioskouroi twins , and that Pausanias, who mentioned the monument in the 2nd century AD (see the quote from Pausanias below), had merely misread the inscription, understanding it to refer to the sons of Xenophon.

 From Amphipolis, Thrace, a former Athenian colony.
 2nd century AD.